ros2/ros2_documentation/source/How-To-Guides/Package-maintainer-guide.rst

 The nightly jobs that run tests are typically much more comprehensive than what is done for individual pull requests.
 For this reason, there can be regressions that occur in the nightlies that were not seen in the CI jobs.
-It is a package maintainers responsibility to check for regressions in their packages at the following locations:
+It is a maintainer's responsibility to check for regressions in their packages at the following locations:

 * https://ci.ros2.org/view/nightly
 * https://ci.ros2.org/view/packaging